 821-m volcano, which forms part of the ‘line of fire’ from Mt Tongariro, through Tauhara and Tarawera mountains to Whakaari (White Island).

-The mountain was named Edgecumbe by Captain James Cook, probably after George, second baron Edgecumbe, who had become an admiral in 1761.
+The mountain was named Edgecumbe by Lieutenant James Cook, probably after George, the second baron Edgecumbe, who had become an admiral in 1761.
 On 2 November 1769 Cook observed that ‘seemingly at no great distance from the sea is a high round mountain which I have named Mount Edgcomb … it stands in the middle of a large plane [sic] which makes it the more conspicuous’.
 1

 In fact the mountain is on the edge of both the Rangitāiki Plains and the Volcanic Plateau, not far from the Tarawera River where it passes Kawerau.
 Known to Māori as Pūtauaki, it is of particular significance to the tribes of Ngāti Awa and Ngāti Tūwharetoa ki Kawerau.
 It is also an important ancestral mountain for Ngāti Apa of the Rangitīkei region in the south-west of the North Island.
 There is no recent eruption history.